Designing your study

 Open access publishing

-There are a variety of open access options available when disseminating your findings (Step 9) including self-archiving.
+There are a variety of open access options available when disseminating your findings including self-archiving.

-An Introduction to Open Access.
-Produced by JISC, this site provides a good introduction to the variety of open access models available.
+- An Introduction to Open Access by JISC provides a good introduction to the variety of open access models available.

 Suggested reading

-Research, evaluation and audit: key steps in demonstrating your value for all the information you need get started with your first research project.
+- Research, evaluation and audit: key steps in demonstrating your value by Maria J Grant, Barbara Sen and Hannah Spring provides all of the information you need get started with your first research project.

-How to do research: a practical guide to designing and managing research projects is a guide to the complete research process.
+- How to do research: a practical guide to designing and managing research projects by Nick Moore is a guide to the complete research process.

-Research methods in information is a practical exploration of the whole research process.
+- Research methods in information by Alison Jane Pickard is a practical exploration of the whole research process.